 Don't worry, this is a fairly common problem -- at least, for me it is!
 To kick this new year off right, I've compiled a list of quick go-to's for fresh fashion inspiration.
 Also, I've included a few tips on how to keep track of your great ideas so you never feel like you have nothing to wear again.
 Read on, chicas!

-But First — How to Store Fashion Inspiration
+But First -- How to Keep Track of Your Fashion Inspiration

 Before we get into where to go to find inspiration, let's chat about what to do with an idea once you've found it.